open-data-toronto/iotrans/README.md

 # iotrans

-Centralize various format writing tools for structured data
+A package to easily convert structured data into various file formats

 ## Requirements
 * Python 3.6